Last updated on

 The following information represents Oracle's plans for changes to the security algorithms and associated policies/settings in the Oracle Java Runtime Environment (JRE) and Java SE Development Kit (JDK).

-The information on this site is intended for all releases currently supported by Oracle: JDK 8, JDK 7, JDK 6, and JRockit 6 (R28), and Early Access releases when applicable.
+The information on this site is intended for releases currently supported by Oracle (as described in the Java SE Support Roadmap) and Early Access releases when applicable.
 The Oracle JRE/JDK have a pluggable security architecture, which allows for the use of third-party security providers.
 The information provided in this roadmap only applies to the security providers shipped by Oracle in the Oracle JRE and JDK.
 It does not apply to third-party security providers.

 The changes announced on this roadmap reflect Oracle's minimum recommendations for production environments.
 Oracle encourages users to proactively test/enable these changes before they are enabled by default in the JRE and JDK.
 Note that the chart below links to technical instructions on how to test or revert the changes in the security algorithms and associated policies/settings in the JRE and JDK.

 |Targeted Date(2)||Targeted Release(s)

 |Release Date||Release(s) Affected||Algorithm/Protocol||Action||Reverting Instructions||Change Log|